The political pact for health is impossible

 The parliamentary political right has long since embarked on the path of populism and the visceral attack on a government of complex political management that is overwhelmed by the multiple fronts of action that open up before their eyes and agendas.
 It remains true that the Spanish government, overtaken with some frequency by events, commits tactical errorsinappropriate for experienced politicians, errors that cloud and even nullify the virtues and successes of some strategic projects aimed primarily at reducing the negative consequences that serious economic problems and inequalities are having on the most disadvantaged sectors of the population.
 To this internal scenario is added another international one marked by the war in Ukraine and the energy crisis.

-In this negative context, exacerbated by a growing radicalization of the political scene, thinking about the viability of a pact for and for healthIn the short or medium term, it seems to me an exercise in political immaturity or an invitation to a dangerous nihilism (pact or nothing).
+In this negative context, exacerbated by a growing radicalization of the political scene, thinking regarding the viability of a pact for and for healthIn the short or medium term, it seems to me an exercise in political immaturity or an invitation to a dangerous nihilism (pact or nothing).
 Are there really politicians, analysts and professionals who sincerely think that a pact for healthcare is possible in the current Spain?

 The general and radicalized political confrontation that we are experiencing also extends its tentacles to the health field.
 And the problem is that she’s going to keep doing it for quite some time.
-We only have to think for a moment about the attitudes of the regional governments and even the central one before the current crisis of Primary and Community Care and the conflicts that have been unleashed, especially in Madrid.
+We only have to think for a moment regarding the attitudes of the regional governments and even the central one before the current crisis of Primary and Community Care and the conflicts that have been unleashed, especially in Madrid.
 Its managers, at best, simply look the other way and at worst display great arrogance and contempt for professionals and the problems that are caused to the population, attitudes that demonstrate enormous social insensitivity.

 Come on, we have before us a panorama that does not exactly invite intelligent and serenely constructive dialogue.
 Quite the opposite.